Eddington

 During the 19th century, Eddington supported a brewery, cheese and butter factories, several hotels, a racecourse, and churches — a legacy of the goldfields prosperity that briefly defined the region.
 Today, residents enjoy a slower pace with the Eddington Golf Club, a Community Centre, and a live steam model engineering club providing local social activity.
 The Loddon River bridge, built between 1928 and 1930, remains a local landmark.
 Nearby Dunolly, 13 kilometres to the south-east, provides essential services, while Bendigo is the nearest major regional city for more comprehensive needs.

-Eddington falls under postcode 3472 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Eddington falls under postcode 3472 and is governed by the Central Goldfields Council (Local Government Area).
+For federal elections, residents vote in the electorate of Mallee, while state elections fall under the Ripon (Western Victoria) electorate.

 📍 Location